No more First Home Buyer Grant – what’s been the impact on the market?

 What’s been the impact on the market?

 “There’s been a lot more activity.
 The marketing is just going crazy.
-First home buyers are eating up property at the moment.
-I just sold a house in Forde that’s only been on the marketing for four days.
-We had 45 offers today alone, 39 of which were first home buyers.
+I just sold a property in Turner that’s only been on the market for 5 days.
 First home buyers are also spending a lot more than they were six months ago.”

 “When I talk to them, they all tell me that they’ve just been waiting for it to happen.
 But the sudden influx of more buyers into the market isn’t going to be a single spike, we’re going to keep seeing this increase in activity for another 12 months.